oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 This is, however, quite ineffective if the goal is, for example, to allow all RP:s in a federation to access the OP:s of another federation.
-This could be the case if we want to allow all RP:s in a health care federation the opportunity to use OP:s in the national eID federation as long as they meet the requirements of the eID federation and the OP:s there.
+This could be the case if we want to allow all RP:s in a health care federation the opportunity to use OP:s in a national eID federation.

 The metadata policy processing of OpenID federation opens the door to another possibility by connecting these two federations.
 This connection is done by issuing an Entity Statement from one federation to another which allows services in the